-The Hyperball sampler for HAETAE-260 and the rANS encoding are modified to match the implementation and the specification and also to avoid implementation-specific attacks [Saa23, Tea23].
+The Hyperball sampler for HAETAE-260 and the rANS encoding are modified to match the implementation with our specification, and to avoid implementation-specific attacks [Saa23, Tea23], respectively.
+Note, these attacks were specifically due to an implementation error in the rANS encoding, which are now fixed.
 The parameters for HAETAE-120 and HAETAE-180 are changed to correctly reflect the verification key compression, which ends up with a small increase in the signature sizes.